Q How much insurance do I need to cover a potential hurricane?

-In many coastal states, insurers sell homeowners insurance policies with percentage deductibles for storm damage instead of the traditional dollar deductibles commonly used to cover losses from fire damage and theft.
+In many coastal states, insurers sell home insurance with percentage deductibles for storm damage instead of the traditional dollar deductibles commonly used to cover losses from fire damage and theft.
 In 18 states, insurance regulators allow home insurance policies to include hurricane deductibles tied to a percentage of a home’s insured value, rather than a flat dollar amount, according to the Insurance Information Institute.

-To make the issue even more complicated, there are two kinds of wind damage deductibles: hurricane deductibles, which apply to damage solely from hurricanes, and windstorm or wind/hail deductibles, which apply to any kind of wind damage.
+There are two kinds of wind damage deductibles: hurricane deductibles, which apply to damage solely from hurricanes, and windstorm or wind/hail deductibles, which apply to any kind of wind damage.
 Eighteen coastal states as well as the District of Columbia have hurricane deductibles.
 Those states include Alabama, Connecticut, Delaware, Florida, Georgia, Hawaii, Louisiana, Maine, Maryland, Massachusetts, Mississippi, New Jersey, New York, North Carolina, Rhode Island, South Carolina, Texas and Virginia.

 Some states have set up state-run pools to provide insurance to homeowners who live in high risk areas and are unable to buy insurance in the private market.
 Some plans are for specific coastal areas, while others offer insurance throughout the state.
-Once again, check with your state’s insurance department or your insurance agent for details, before you get a home insurance quote.